acquia/fifo2kinesis/README.md

 ### Running With Upstart

 Use [Upstart](http://upstart.ubuntu.com/) to start fifo2kinesis during boot and supervise it while the system is running.
+Add a file to `/etc/init` with the following contents, replacing `/path/to` and `my-stream` according to your environment.

 ```
 description "FIFO to Kinesis Pipeline"